 Today, you will be receiving home your child's jam-packed autumn term Learning Journal.
 We ask that you spend time over the weekend looking at, enjoying and reflecting upon your child's work from last term.
-We also hope that you will record some comments on the speech bubble to feedback your thoughts on your child's achievements.
+We also hope that you will record some comments on the speech bubble (on the next page) to feedback your thoughts on your child's achievements.
 You may also like to record a sentence or two about what your child enjoyed learning about/doing.
 What were their highlights?
 These speech bubbles will be stuck into your child's journal when they are returned to school.

-Please return the Learning Journal by Monday 14th January so that we can keep it as evidence in school of the work completed during the autumn term.
+Please return the Learning Journal by Monday 22nd January so that we can keep it as evidence in school of the work completed during the autumn term.
 Enjoy!

-Thank you for your continued support and best wishes for a very happy 2019.
+Thank you for your continued support and best wishes for a very happy 2018.

-Mrs Appleby
+Mrs Appleby and Miss Hendriksen